saayraposwal2/Hangman_Project/README.md

 This repository is for Hangman project for Mar 2024.

 TEAM Member's Details:
-Vanshika Sardana as Project Manager
-Saayra Poswal as Developer
+Saayra Poswal as Project Manager khushi as Developer
-Riya Sharma as Tester
+Vanshika Sardana as Tester